Weight-Loss Tea: These Teas May Help You Lose Weight

 Oolong tea leaves are partially oxidized (black teas, for instance, are fully oxidized), lending a smooth, but bold taste to the brew.
 Happily, they may also help boost your body’s ability to metabolize fats, reports a 2009 study published in the Chinese Journal of Integrative Medicine.
 When obese and overweight participants consumed oolong for six weeks about two-thirds lost more than 2.2 pounds and 12 percent belly fat.
 Bonus: They ended the study with healthier cholesterol and triglyceride scores.
 (Here are the best swimming workouts to burn calories).

 Black tea not only helps weight loss, but it may also be protective against type 2 diabetes.
-A 2017 animal study published in the European Journal of Nutrition found black tea can help prevent weight gain when eating a high-fat diet, possibly because it blocks fat absorption during digestion.
+A 2017 animal study published in the European Journal of Nutrition found black tea altered bacteria in the microbiome in a way that promotes weight loss.
 The research is preliminary and it hasn’t been conducted on humans, but black tea contains plant compounds called polyphenols—namely theaflavins and thearubigans—that may be responsible for the fat-blocking benefits.
 Here are other health benefits of black tea you probably didn’t know.

 Peppermint tea: Scent may curb hunger